William J Woeger: Education and early career

 Brother William Woeger was born in 1945 in St. Louis, Missouri.
 He graduated from high school in 1963 and entered the De La Salle Christian Brothers religious order.
 He attended Christian Brothers College in Memphis, earning a B.A. in Philosophy and Theology.
-He moved to Omaha, Nebraska in 1967 to work at Roncalli Catholic High School as a teacher of English, religion, and art.
-Between 1973 and 1976 he worked at the Institute of Religious Formation in St. Louis, the La Salle Institute in Glencoe, Missouri and earned a masters degree in spirituality from St. Louis University.
-He returned to Omaha in 1976 and taught at Roncalli High and the College of Saint Mary.
+Upon moving to Omaha in 1967, he taught English, religion, and art at Archbishop Rummel High School.
+From June of 1974 to June of 1976 he returned to the La Salle Institute in Glencoe, Missouri to serve on the staff of the postulancy program.
+Back in Omaha in 1976, he taught at Roncalli Catholic High School and the College of Saint Mary.
 He also began ‘writing’ icons of religious images and churches started asking him to do sets of icons as part of new construction or renovations of churches.
 One of his most widely reproduced icons was of St. John Baptist de La Salle, the founder of the Christian Brothers.
 It was during this period that he developed his interest in a variety of art forms linked to the church liturgy, a theme that would guide his work over the next 45 years.